Crispin Sexi, 2009

 Annemarieke Willemsen's book "Kinder delijt - Middeleeuws speelgoed in de Nederlanden" includes a 14thC wooden yo-yo from Kampen.
 This is the first evidence of yo-yos we've come across in the medieval period, however it looks very similar in form to modern yo-yos.
 Prior to the medieval period, a yo-yo is portrayed being used by a man in the decoration on a C500BC Greek vase (Fraser).
 For a toy that is modernly quite popular, but also as ancient as this, it is strange that an abundance of information about the medieval history of this toy has not been forthcoming.

 Lucky's History of the Yo-Yo has some interesting information, including mention of a Dutch tile from 1630-1650 that depicts a boy playing with a yo-yo.
 We've also found a few possible early names for the yo-yo; bandalore, l'emigrette, Quiz, and also Joujou de Normandie.
-Possibly more evidence about the medieval yo-yo would be forthcoming if one knew what it was called.
+Possibly more evidence about the medieval yo-yo could be found if one knew what it was called.

 Willemsen includes the dimensions of the Dutch yo-yo, but not the type of wood.
 She also mentions remains of the original string.
 For my reproduction, I have tried to stay close to the original dimensions: 5.4cm diameter, 2cm thickness of halves, 1.6cm diameter axle.
 Keeping with the given information, I have not bothered to determine what sort of wood I have used.
 Since the photo shows the grain of the wood, especially the core of the rings matching somewhat closely with the core of the yo-yo, I judged that the item was carved from a single short section of branch.
 The splits in the wood stretching from the edge onto the axle support this construction.
 Given the uneven shape, it was unlikely to have been turned on a lathe.
 The only apparent decoration is an incised line aound the outer edge of both mushroom-shaped disks.